torognes/swarm/README.md

 **swarm** 1.2.8 fixes an error with the gap extension penalty.
 Previous versions effectively used a gap penalty twice as large as intended.
-This version also introduces an experimental new search strategy in the case where d=1 that appears to be almost linear and faster at least for datasets of about half a million sequences or more.
+This version also introduces an experimental new search strategy in the case where *d* = 1 that appears to be almost linear and faster at least for datasets of about half a million sequences or more.
 The new strategy can be turned on with the `-a` option.